-Firefighters Make Gains Against California Fires
+Another Firefighter Dies Battling Northern California Wildfire

+Officials with the California Department of Forestry and Fire Protection announced Monday that a firefighter died battling the Mendocino Complex Fire.
+The firefighter's identity was not released and no other details were given.
+Officials tell the Los Angeles Times that "fact finding on the accident" is underway.

+Including Monday's fatality, a total of six firefighters have died battling wildfires in the northern part of the state over recent weeks.
+Three firefighters have died in the Carr Fire and two died fighting a fire near Yosemite National Park.

-California firefighters are making headway against more than a dozen blazes that continue to scorch massive swaths of the state, in large part because of cooling temperatures over the weekend and on Monday.
+Despite the somber news, fighters are making headway against more than a dozen blazes that continue to scorch massive swaths of the state, in large part because of cooling temperatures over the weekend and on Monday.

 Mendocino Complex Fires